 - Cost savings for shippers are real, even in tight markets.
 Our customers have done the math.
 They’ve compared our rates to industry averages at the lane and shipment level, and we’ve been able to save them money in real-world scenarios.
 One customer recently told me they’d saved 16% in truck costs with Guaranteed Primary and an estimated $90,000 savings on administrative costs by avoiding the spot market.

 - A new set of award criteria is emerging.
 Previously, shippers haven’t had easy access to additional data to evaluate incumbent providers against new providers.
 It’s been a game of “the asset or broker you know vs. the one you don’t,” but that isn’t the case anymore.
-As technology becomes a core part of the industry, shippers can pinpoint areas that matter most to their business: where our network has the strongest overlap, our performance on lanes and facilities they ship into and out of (or similar), and where they are best served with traditional contracts vs. dynamic, as well as live or drop.
+As technology becomes a core part of the industry, shippers can pinpoint areas that matter most to their business: where our network has the strongest overlap, our performance on lanes and facilities they ship into and out of (or similar), and where they are best served with traditional contracts vs. dynamic pricing, as well as live or drop.
 I am grateful that our technology can support these asks and speed award decisions as we partner with our shippers to become more efficient in planning cycles.

 Overall, we see positive shifts in the market, indicating a collective effort to modernize contract freight.
 Mini-bids are more common.
 Technology is making traditional RFP processes less cumbersome and manual.
 We’ve even seen other players evolve existing cost-plus programs to more closely mirror what we created.
-I believe we’ll soon see dynamic pricing programs take substantial volume out of the spot and traditional contract markets to create more balanced portfolios that benefit all players.
+I believe we’ll soon see dynamic contract pricing programs take substantial volume out of the spot and traditional contract markets to create more balanced portfolios that benefit all players.

 Today our customers are putting more volume into Guaranteed Primary, anticipating even more cost savings as the market softens.
 They’ve also told us the service improvements alone were enough reason to make the switch.
 We’re still in the early days of this monumental shift, but I’m excited as ever about the opportunity and the road ahead.